syncfusion-content/uwp-docs/uwp/Radial-Slider/Appearance-and-Styling.md

 ---
 layout: post
-title: Appearance and Styling of SfRadialSlider control for UWP
+title: Appearance and Styling in UWP Radial Slider control | Syncfusion
-description: Appearance and Styling of SfRadialSlider control for UWP
+description: Learn here all about Appearance and Styling support in Syncfusion UWP Radial Slider (SfRadialSlider) control and more.
 platform: uwp
 control: SfRadial Slider
 documentation: ug
 ---

-# Appearance and Styling
+# Appearance and Styling in UWP Radial Slider (SfRadialSlider)

 ## Inner Rim